 Taylor Peyton's Biography

 Taylor Peyton began dancing when she was 3 years old at "And All That Jazz" a private dance studio in San Diego.
 She continued to be on the cheer and dance team of her high school in San Diego before moving to Los Angeles to attend undergrad at UCLA.
 She earned a bachelors in geography and environmental studies and began working for LAUSD in 2003 as a biology teacher.
 She started coaching the cheer team and from that began developing a dance program before attending NYU for graduate school in Dance Education and ballet pedagogy at ABT.
-Ms. Peyton is also on part time faculty at LMU teaching Dance Pedagogy to dance majors, preparing them to one day teach K-12 dance.
+Ms. Peyton was also a guest lecturer at LMU teaching Dance Pedagogy to dance majors, preparing them to one day teach K-12 dance.